-Physical Abuse (intentional act causing physical injury or trauma) Physical injury of any form (hitting, biting, burning, shaking) Giving drugs including alcohol When a parent or carer fabricates the symptoms of, or deliberately induces illness Sexual Abuse Penetrative or non-penetrative acts by males or females Showing of pornographic material Emotional Abuse Persistent lack of affection Constant threatening behaviour Constant overprotection Unrealistic pressure to perform to high expectations Exposure to domestic abuse the abuse can encompass but not limited to, psychological, physical, sexual, financial or emotional.
-Children may see or hear domestic abuse or suffer domestic abuse in their own intimate relationships.
-Neglect Persistent failure to meet basic needs Failure to protect from harm Failure to access medical treatment Inadequate supervision Other Exploitation such as sexual exploitation or Criminal Exploitation including county lines.
-Any actions that single out a child for special attention and could therefore be interpreted as 'grooming'.
-Domestic Abuse - Staff need to be fully aware of the dangers and risks associated with electronic communications.
-Consequently, they MUST ensure that they do NOT engage in inappropriate electronic communication of any kind with students.
-Radicalisation/Extremism Female Genital mutilation Modern day slavery, Breast Ironing and Honour based abuse Online Safety
+- Exploitation such as sexual exploitation or Criminal Exploitation including county lines. - Any actions that single out a child for special attention and could therefore be interpreted as 'grooming'. - Staff need to be fully aware of the dangers and risks associated with electronic communications.
+Consequently, they MUST ensure that they do NOT engage in inappropriate electronic communication of any kind with students. - Radicalisation/Extremism - Female Genital mutilation - Modern day slavery, Breast Ironing and Honour based abuse. - Online Safety